 Remote: a server already running at a URL

-• Cons: the server must already be running at a URL; for SaaS you depend on the vendor for uptime and data security; can’t run per-user or per-group instances.
+- Cons: the server must already be running at a URL; for SaaS you depend on the vendor for uptime and data security; can’t run per-user, per-group, or per-environment instances.

 Workstation: a server on a local machine